ArnautDaniel/RILEY/README.md

 # RILEY
-A social networking site for working.
-![Queen Riley](https://i.sli.mg/s1kAg5.jpg)

 RILEY is licensed under rileyMIT.
 By using this software you pledge undying loyalty and ultimate power to Riley as your new Queen.

+![Queen Riley](https://i.sli.mg/s1kAg5.jpg)